moderndatacompany/dataos.info/docs/interfaces/bifrost_new/users.md

 **Assigning Roles**

-    Assigning `operator` roles involves granting specific sets of permissions or capabilities to a user. `operator` role encompass a broader scope of permissions beyond just depot creation, allowing the user to perform other tasks unrelated to depot management.
+  Assigning `operator` Roles involves granting specific sets of permissions or capabilities to a user. `roles:id:operator` role-tag encompass a broader scope of permissions beyond just depot creation, allowing the user to perform other tasks unrelated to depot management.

 **Granting Use-Cases**